vinicius0026/rethinkdb-migrate/README.md

 #### Passing options via configuration file

-Create a file that exports the options object (can be either a javascript file exporting a POJO, or a JSON file)
+Create a file that exports the options object (can be either a javascript file exporting an object, or a JSON file)

 ```javascript